 +2 02 337 789 71

-Spent two nights under the brilliant starry sky of Egypt and watch the burning sunrise on the Nile while sailing down the longest river in the world.
+On this tour, you’ll spend two nights sailing down the Nile.
 As an optional activity, float above Luxor in a hot-air balloon looking down at this ancient city with a bird’s eye view.
-Visit the most impressive and mysterious architectural masterpieces and explore the treasures of the Egyptian Museum that showcase thousands upon thousands of artifacts from all over the country.
+Also, visit the most impressive and mysterious architectural masterpieces and explore the treasures of the Egyptian Museum that showcase thousands upon thousands of artefacts from all over the country.

 3 Hours Before Flight Time

-Just as you touch down in Cairo international airport, one of our representatives will welcome and assist you upon customs before accompanying you on your private transfer to your chosen hotel.
+Once you arrive in Cairo, one of our representatives will welcome and assist you before accompanying you on your private transfer to your hotel.
 Check-in, relax, and settle in, ready for your adventurous upcoming days!